-Hold the hat in front of you with the crown running from left to right.
+Firstly, hold the hat in front of you with the crown running from left to right.

-Carefully push out the crown then fold the hat along the crease so that one side curves into the other forming a bowl like shape which will begin to roll quite easily.
+Carefully push out the crown then, fold the hat along the crease so that one side curves into the other forming a bowl like shape which will begin to roll quite easily.

-Gently roll the hat into itself whilst placing a finger on the inside of the crown to prevent the hat from being rolled too tightly.
+Thirdly, gently roll the hat into itself whilst placing a finger on the inside of the crown to prevent the hat from being rolled too tightly.

 Buy a Hat Tube

 This lightweight cardboard tube is for storing and carrying our rollable Panama hat whilst travelling.
 Its size fits all our our rollable hats.Coming Soon

 Rolling not folding

 Although Panamas are flexible and can be rolled without undue difficulty they should not be folded, scrunched up or mistreated.
 Such treatment will soon result in the straw cracking and damage to the weave.

 Panamas should only be rolled for traveling and should never be stored rolled for long periods of time.
 The longer a hat is left rolled the longer it will take to return to its original shape.
 Steaming a misshapen hat can help it regain its shape, see our Care page for details.Hat Care Guide